-Subject Code AR632 Subject Title Pl anning ' Fechniques LTP 200 Credit 2 Subject Category DC Year 1 st Semester I
+Subject Code AR632 Subject Title Planning Techniques LTP 200 Credit 2 Subject Category DC Year 1st Semester Ι

 The objective of the course Planning Techniques is to introduce techniques used for planning at various stages from preliminary to advanced.
 As this is a subject from integrated course the techniques broadly used by all courses of specialization have been considered while designing this course.
-At the end of the course student should be able to use the techniques in respective studio works.
+At the end of the course student will develop the skill to apply the techniques in respective studio works.
 Appropriate Software applications in CAD and GIS would also be taught as part of this course.